May 2, 2025

 A substantial 90% of employers believe it is critical to find candidates who are a good cultural fit, further linking strong culture to better business outcomes.

-Managers and people leaders often make or break organizations, as the statistics below show.
+Managers and people leaders often make or break organizations, as the statistics below show:

 According to SHRM, 76% of employees believe their manager establishes the culture of their workplace.
 Leadership plays a critical role in shaping and maintaining a positive culture.